quaiyyumfaisal/Getting_And_Cleaning_Data_Week4_Peer_Graded_Assignment/CodeBook.md

 # Code Book
 The "FinalData.txt" contains the average of each variable for each activity and each subject from the Human Activity Recognition Using Smartphones Data Set.
 Broadly 7 steps are being followed to complete the activity.
+For creating a tidy data set I have followed the given 5 steps instructions.
+Here, the 1st and 2nd sub-section represent how I download the dataset and assign each data to variables.
+The next 5 sub-section(3rd-7th) show how the tidy data set was created.

 ## 1. Download the dataset
  - Dataset downloaded and extracted under the folder called **UCI HAR Dataset**.